-After a while, lacquer paint gets old.
+After a while, a lacquer finish gets old.
 So, can you paint over lacquer paint?

-You can paint over lacquer.
-But, you need to sand and prime the lacquer finish first.
+You can paint over lacquer, but you must sand and prime the finish first.
 This is because lacquer is a sealant and isn’t designed to be painted over.

-Lacquer has a high level of oils, solvents, and gloss; as such, it can’t absorb paint as well as other paints.
-So, if you paint over lacquer directly, the paint will not stick, and the finish will come out poor.
+Also, it has a high level of oils, solvents, and gloss; as such, it can’t absorb paint.
+So, if you paint over it, it will not stick, and the finish will come out poor.

 There are a few types of paints that can go over lacquer.
 Let’s check out some top choices.

 You can use chalk paint over it because the paint is designed to stick over any surface, regardless of the texture.
 When dry, it produces a dry matte finish.
 So, if you want an antique or vintage finish, use it.